 Although controlling allergens in a kitchen can be tricky this is now a legal requirement.

 You must inform your staff of the allergens you use.

 Make sure the menu is kept up to date and any replacements checked for hidden allergens.

 Do you know if anyone working for you suffers from a food allergy?

 You might want to change the menu to rather eliminate the risk altogether.

 If you have a creche on site feed employees children, you should exercise even more care in this area.

-By putting these 5 controls in place, your compliance will improve significantly.
+By putting these 5 controls in place, your compliance to Regulation 638 will improve significantly.
 The attention to this detail will hopefully also go a long way in helping you to prepare and serve tasty nutritious food to your staff to help them help you achieve your business objectives.